dfosterhill/flowdivision/README.md

 View the akflow.m matlab script.
 It will do what you need...

+This analysis looks at 100 Alaskan rivers and creates a graphic based on their hydrographs.
+The comments in the matlab script document the methods and the data used.
+Enjoy!

 Want to order a shirt?

 Men's version is [here